mtumilowicz/java11-error-messages-using-enum/README.md

     In each case error messages stored in enum is a good approach but when it comes to `Either` - it is very natural.

-    **Shown approach with error messages encapsulated in enum are much more cleaner than putting them in properties files or literal strings.**

 * error messages
     ```